jamesliangg/EECS-4413-OnlyBids/frontend/README.md

 ## Components
 1. Home (/)
-- Simple page with minimal text.
+- Homepage, of course.
-- Navigation bar on top (Home on left, Catalogue/Sell Item on right).
+- Navigation bar on top.

 2. Sign In (/signin)
-- Digit-only inputs not required here, just normal username/password.
+- Normal username/password.
-- After sign-in, typically navigate to /catalogue.

 3. Sign Up (/signup)
 - Creates a new user.
-- Doesn’t ask for AuctionID or BuyerID (the server identifies the user post-sign-up).
+- Collect all the information needed.

 4. Forgot Password (/forgot-password)
 - Requests user’s email, fetches a security question if it exists, and resets password.